WorldVistA/FHIR-on-VistA/ReadMe.md

 patients.

 ## VistA REST API
-The REST services use the RGNET web server to return data as either delimited text or JSON.
+The REST services use the M web server to return data as either delimited text or JSON.

 [VistA REST API Implementation](VistA-REST-services/docs/ReadMe.md)